syncfusion-content/install-docs/Common/Essential-Studio/Installation/add-on-installers/Source-code.md

 {% endhighlight %}
 {% endtabs %}

 8.The generated package will be placed in the below location.
-You should use this location in your package.json feed to use these packages in your projects.
+You should use this location in your package.json feed to utilize the generated package in your projects.

 **Output Location:** {ProgramFilesFolder}\Syncfusion\Essential Studio\Source Code Add On\{version}\Web\JavaScript\pack-generator\packages

 ![Package Generator](Source-code-images/output-Package.png)

-N> You are able to modify and generate all packages except for the ej2 and base packages.
+N> Users can modify and generate all packages except for the ej2 and base packages.
+Also, ensure that you have generated the package in the same version used in your project.
+Otherwise, it will create duplicate packages in the `node_modules` folder.

 ### For Desktop and EJ1 Web Platforms